tilfin/promised-lifestream/README.md

 * Streams are pipelined and it resolves when last stream have finished.
 * If an error occurred at any stream, it rejects with the error.
-* If last stream is not Writable, it pushes auto-generated writer to streams.
+* If last stream is Readable or Transform, it appends auto-generated writer to streams.
-* Last stream must raise `finish` event.
-It doesn't support process.stdout.
+* Last stream must raise `finish` event. `process.stdout` doesn't raise it.

 ## Install